protyposis/MediaPlayer-Extended/README.md

 Known Issues
 ------------

-* Video only, no audio support (the library was originally developed for frame-exact video inspection)
+* MediaPlayer: audio can get out of sync on slow devices
-* DASH MPD parser is very basic and only tested for a few selected files (see the test URLs below)
+* MediaPlayer-DASH: MPD parser is basic and only tested with the test MPDs listed below
-* DASH SimpleRateBasedAdaptationLogic doesn't work too well in cases where the connection's max bandwidth equals a representation's bandwidth requirement
-* The FlowAbs OrientationAlignedBilateralFilterShaderProgram / FlowAbsBilateralFilterEffect does not work correctly (wrong result) and is deactivated in the FlowAbs effect, making the effect slightly less fancy
-* GLCameraView's preview aspect ratio is slightly off
+* MediaPlayer-GLES: GLCameraView's preview aspect ratio is slightly off
-* GLES components work correctly on Adreno 320 (Nexus 7 2013) and Adreno 330 (Nexus 5),
+* MediaPlayer-GLES*: components work correctly on Adreno 320 (Nexus 7 2013) and Adreno 330 (Nexus 5),
   but not on Tegra 3 (Nexus 7 2012) and Tegra 4 (Transformer TF701T)
     * NVidia Tegra does not seem to support framebuffers with 16bit color channel texture attachments (as required by some flowabs effects) and crashes on the bilateral filtering shader for unknown reasons
-* Similarity to Google's [ExoPlayer](https://github.com/google/ExoPlayer) library that was released during the development of this library
+* MediaPlayer-GLES-FlowAbs: The OrientationAlignedBilateralFilterShaderProgram / FlowAbsBilateralFilterEffect does not work correctly for some unknown reason and is deactivated in the FlowAbs effect, making it slightly less fancy
 * Exception handling needs to be improved